-Exterior and changes inside
+The exterior and changes inside

 The rebuilt rear allowed for an additional 12 cm inside the motorhome, while maintaining the same external length (599 cm).

-Engine, weight and driving characteristics
+Engine, weight and driveability

-The fact that the Pathfinder tested previously was built on a "Heavy" chassis and Voyager on a "Light" chassis also had a significant impact on the difference in weight between the two motorhomes.
-The difference is that the Heavy chassis has a reinforced frame, brakes and suspension, which allows you to raise the DMC of the vehicle to 4200 kg.
-In addition, the Heavy version allows you to tow a trailer weighing 3 tons, which is 500 kg more than in the Light version.
+The difference in weight between the two motorhomes was also significantly influenced by the fact that the previously tested Pathfinder was built on the "Heavy" chassis and the Voyager on the "Light" chassis.
+The difference is that the Heavy chassis has a reinforced frame, brakes and suspension, which allows the vehicle's GVM to be raised to 4200kg.
+In addition, the Heavy version allows you to tow a trailer weighing 3 tons, which is 500 kg more than in the case of the Light version.

 The mentioned suspension not only stabilizes the ride, but can also harden or soften the entire vehicle, which has a significant impact on comfort and safety.